 In the previous step, we showed the lead conversion rate formula.
 The second CR explores how many leads become customers.
 According to HubSpot, the overall average for converting leads to customers is 19%.
 This number is essential, so you can determine if there is a break later in your marketing or sales funnel.

 Often companies are excellent driving traffic and lead, but rotten at converting that traffic to customers.
 The lead to customer conversion rate helps you identify breaks later in the marketing funnel.

-Once you know how much revenue you drove last year, you want to calculate how much it costs to drive each customer to your business.
+Once you know how much revenue you drove last year, you want to calculate how much it costs to drive each customer to your small business.